 7. Take Care of YourselfFinally, don’t let anxiety get the best of you during the move.
 While making a plan and hiring movers takes a lot of the stress out of moving, you could still end up feeling overwhelmed.
 As long as you hired a reliable moving company, trust that your belongings are in good hands, and allow yourself a break.
 Talk a walk, pause for dinner, and remind yourself that this chaos is temporary.

 Moving is an exciting time — a new home, a new city, a new chapter of life — but that doesn’t mean it’s without its challenges.
 Whether you’re moving to your vacation home or your forever home, it’s important to start with a plan.
 When you use these tips, you’ll stay organized, efficient, and calm from start to finish.

 ***Please see note at bottom of page! ***

 We've all admired the typical sliding barn door - you know the one... solid wood, maybe an "X" design, a "Z" design or even the standard ranch style.
 But sometimes it limits important things - like the flow of light, or potentially the size can encumber a room & make it feel like the sole focal point of the space.
 If these doors aren't built properly, often many of them warp and curve after seasonal temperature/humidity shifts.

 Fortunately, we have a beautiful solution from Rustica Hardware!
-The Mountain French sliding door is a real winner - we recently installed it (see our photos below) in a beautiful Austin-area home by the talented folks at Paradisa Homes.
+The Mountain French sliding door is a real winner - we recently installed it (see our photos below) in an Austin-area home by Paradisa Homes.